Correlation Between Organon and Bristol-Myers Squibb

 Strong

-Over the last 90 days Organon Co has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Organon Co are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy technical and fundamental indicators, Organon is not utilizing all of its potentials.
 The new stock price disarray, may contribute to short-term losses for the investors.

 Bristol Myers Squibb